Selling art online is the new norm.

 Your art blog is going to be the engine of your digital marketing strategy.

-It is important to get the fundamentals down before moving on to more advanced strategies.
+It is essential to get the fundamentals down before moving on to more advanced strategies.

 Did you enjoy this article?
 Don’t forget to sign up for my free weekly newsletter.